 Potential environmental impacts caused during decommissioning are those, which will be mitigated as provided by the Environmental Management Programme.
-These include: noise and emissions to the surrounding environment, removal of hazardous waste and substances, fire, oil spills, wastes and public safety.
+These include: noise and emissions to the prepared by: SiVEST Environmental surrounding environment, removal of hazardous waste and substances, fire, oil spills, wastes and public safety.